 The InOMN Website has all you need to get started, including tips on hosting an event, tips for getting connected with astronomy clubs in your local area, free downloads, and more.
 Please consider joining us on October 8, 2011 as people all over the world stop to look up and ponder our closest neighbor!

 The International Observe the Moon Night Team consists of scientists, educators, and Moon enthusiasts from government, non-profit organizations, and businesses throughout the United States and across the globe.
 We believe in the inspirational power of the Moon — a celestial body that has influenced human lives since the dawn of time.
 International Observe the Moon Night has created the opportunity to for people to take notice of the Moon’s beauty and share that experience with one another.
-Through International Observe the Moon Night, we hope instill in the public a sense of wonderment and curiosity about our Moon.
+Through International Observe the Moon Night, we hope instil in the public a sense of wonderment and curiosity about our Moon.
 Our partnerships enable us to stay up to date with the latest and greatest scientific discoveries about Earth’s nearest neighbor, and we strive to bring those discoveries to the public.

 Feel free to contact Lora Bleacher, Education and Public Outreach Lead for the Solar System Exploration Division at NASA's Goddard Space Flight Center, with any questions.
 Lora.V.Bleacher@nasa.gov